 Part L2B SBEM calculations are required for certain conversions of non-dwellings to make sure your building complies with Part L (England & Wales), Section 6 (Scotland) or Part F1 (Northern Ireland) of The Building Regulations.
 However, there are some exemptions, such as places of worship.

 SBEM calculations are concerned with energy efficiency.
 They are necessary to produce an updated Energy Performance Certificate (EPC) for the property.
 It’s important to remember it is against the law to rent or sell non-dwellings without an EPC.
 This is part of the government’s plan to cut carbon emissions and to help businesses save money.

 UKBC recommends that you have SBEM calculations carried out as early on in the project as possible.
 Therefore, you can fix any factors that may cause your conversion to fail the SBEM at the design stage.

-UKBC will guide you through the entire process of getting L2A SBEM calculations for conversions of non-dwellings.
-In addition, our service includes consultation on how to make sure your development passes.
-For more information or to arrange testing, call us on 01455 634855 or request a QUICK QUOTE.
+UKBC will guide you through the entire process of getting SBEM calculations for your conversion, including consultation on how to make sure your building complies with building regulations.

 For more information about our SBEM Calculation services, explore the sections below or contact us for a FREE Quick Quote via: